nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2021-01-14-what-is-a-social-entrepreneur.md

 After meeting with social entrepreneurs from various industries and backgrounds, I noticed that their similarities outweigh their differences by one order of magnitude.

 First, they have all developed a social fibre through experiences that have changed their understanding of the world.
-This evolution led them to solve problems they witnessed or suffered themselves, usually by leveraging their passions or previous knowledge.
+And, this evolution led them to solve problems they witnessed or suffered themselves, usually by leveraging their passions or previous knowledge.

-The social entrepreneurs I have met are also extremely action-oriented and lean towards a trial-and-error approach to problem-solving, as they are uncomfortable with the status quo and feel the urgency to break it.
+The social entrepreneurs I have met are also extremely action-oriented and lean towards a trial-and-error approach to problem-solving.
+Indeed, they are uncomfortable with the status quo and feel the urgency to break it.

 However, they are down-to-earth and want to effect social impact while generating benefits for themselves as well.
 These benefits can sometimes take a cathartic form: they relieve their pain by preventing others from suffering.